18F/identity-secops-nessus/README.md

 If you are deploying this for the first time, then you will need to exec into the pod and run `/opt/nessus/sbin/nessuscli adduser <username>` to add users.

+## Automatic Deployment

+There is a codepipeline thing set up in `main.tf` that watches master and deploys when there are changes.
+If there are infrastructure changes in the terraform code, the https://github.com/18F/identity-secops deploy must be run first.
+Once we get codepipeline really working, we will try to automate this too.

 ## Status